alaanaeeim/Material-Top-Tabs-Navigator/README.md

-# Tab Bar Navigations Mobile App React Native Cli
+# Material Top Tab Bar Navigations Mobile App React Native Cli

 ## Description

 This is [React Native Project].

-It is a Tab Bar Navigations screen for Ios and Android App.
+It is a Material Top Tab Bar Navigations Example for Ios and Android App.

 The app is built with React Native and was developed and tested for **IOS && Android**.